doc4d/docs/versioned_docs/version-21/commands-legacy/set-database-parameter.md

 **Description**: Defines the way dates are stored within objects, as well as how they will be imported/exported in JSON.

-- `Date type` (default value for databases created with 4D 17 and higher): 4D dates are stored with the date type within objects.
+- `Date type` (default value): 4D dates are stored with the date type within objects.
 When converted to JSON format, date attributes will be converted to strings which do not include a time.
 - `String type with time zone`: Converts 4D dates into ISO strings and takes the local time zone into account.
 For example, converting the date 23/08/2013 gives you "2013-08-22T22:00:000Z" in JSON format when the operation is performed in France during Daylight Savings Time (GMT+2).
 This principle conforms to the standard operation of JavaScript.
 - `String type without time zone`: Converts 4D dates into ISO strings and does not take the local time zone into account.
 Taking the local time zone into account (previous option) can be a source of errors when you want to send JSON date values to someone in a different time zone.
 This is the case for example when you export a table using [Selection to JSON](selection-to-json.md) in France that is meant to be reimported in the US using [JSON TO SELECTION](json-to-selection.md).
 Since dates are re-interpreted in each time zone, the time values stored in the database will be different.
 When setting `String type without time zone`, converting the date 23/08/2013 will then give you "2013-08-23T00:00:00Z" in all cases.

 :::note

 In `Date type` mode (default), only JSON date strings in short format (e.g. "2026-08-23") are imported as date values in 4D objects.
-JSON date strings in datetime format (e.g. "20126-08-23T00:00:00Z") are imported as string values.
+JSON date strings in datetime format (e.g. "2026-08-23T00:00:00Z") are imported as string values.

 :::